chains-project/bump/README.md

     * We use Maven version 3.8.6
     * We run OpenJDK
     * As a starting point, we use Java 11
-  * The reproduction can result in 5 different successful outcomes:
+  * The reproduction can result in different successful outcomes based on the Maven goal where the failure happens.
+For example,
-    * The project build fails _after_ the dependency is updated due to unresolved dependencies, but not before.
-      This is a successful reproduction corresponding to the label "DEPENDENCY_RESOLUTION_FAILURE".
-    * The project build fails _after_ the dependency is updated due to maven enforcer plugin errors, but not before.
-      This is a successful reproduction corresponding to the label "MAVEN_ENFORCER_FAILURE".
     * The compilation step fails _after_ the dependency is updated, but not before.
       This is a successful reproduction corresponding to the label "COMPILATION_FAILURE".
     * The test step fails _after_ the dependency is updated, but not before.
       This is a successful reproduction corresponding to the label "TEST_FAILURE".
-    * The project build fails _after_ the dependency is updated due to an unknown error which cannot be categorized into above other failure types.
+    * The project build fails _after_ the dependency is updated due to unresolved dependencies, but not before.
+      This is a successful reproduction corresponding to the label "DEPENDENCY_RESOLUTION_FAILURE".
+    * The project build fails _after_ the dependency is updated when executing the maven enforcer plugin, but not before.
-      This is a successful reproduction corresponding to the label "UNKNOWN_FAILURE".
+      This is a successful reproduction corresponding to the label "MAVEN_ENFORCER_FAILURE".
 * Stage 4 : Build two Docker images for each successfully reproduced breaking update, and isolate all environment / network requests by downloading them.
             After stage 4, by running the preCommitReproductionCommand, and the breakingUpdateReproductionCommand,